-The Europaeum plans to host a small research workshop in Oxford exploring ow effective current policy initiatives are at tackling gender inequalities.
-The plan is to invite a number of specialist researchers from academe, public NGOS and other civic bodies such as Oxfam, and from think tanks, to look at current thinking – taking as a starting point, recommendations outlined in recent World Bank and IMF reports – and to set up a new Europaeum Research Project Group.
-The workshop is being led by Professor Devaki Jain from Delhi, Professor Anthony Heath of Nuffield College, Oxford, and Dr Paul Flather of Mansfield College, and is being supported by a new Ford Foundation grant.
-The event will be hosted in Oxford, deferred from summer to the autumn due to unavoidable circumstances.
-It is hoped to produce a report from the work.
-As usual, the group is by invitation only but Europaeum academics interested in being considered for this new EPRG, are invited to write to the Secretary-General.
-Colleagues from Madrid, Geneva, Helsinki have already indicated interest.
+The Europaeum is reviving its research workshop programme with an event to be hosted in Oxford in November exploring how effective current policy initiatives are at tackling gender inequalities.
+Specialist researchers from academe, public bodies such as Oxfam, and from think tanks, will meet to look at current thinking – taking as a starting point recommendations outlined in recent World Bank and IMF reports – and to set up a new Europaeum Research Project Group.
+The workshop is being led by Professor Devaki Jain from Delhi, Professor Anthony Heath of Nuffield College, Oxford, and Dr Paul Flather of Mansfield College, and is supported by a special Ford Foundation India grant.
+The event will be hosted on November, 3rd-4th, and as usual, the group is by invitation only.
+However, interested Europaeum academics are encouraged to contact the office.
 More details will follow.

 The Europaeum, 99 Banbury Road, Oxford, Oxfordshire, UK, OX2 6JX